silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/Sylva/Bind.md

 The above constraints deal with the geometry and energy consumption.
 Next, we need to deal with the latency and sampling frequency.
 First, we need to create some variables to represent the execution timing points.

-`START_TIME` is a list of start time of each node in the app graph.
+`START_TIME` is a list of start times of every node in the app graph.
 The start time of a node is the time when the node starts to execute.
-`END_TIME` is a list of end time of each node in the app graph.
+`END_TIME` is a list of end times of every node in the app graph.
 The end time of a node is the time when the node ends to execute.
-`LATENCY` is a list of execution time of each node in the app graph.
+`LATENCY` is a list of execution times of every node in the app graph.
 We get this value by linking the chosen alimp latency field to it:

 - `LATENCY[i] = ALIMP_LIBRARY[i][x].latency` is enforced only if `BINDING_VARS[i]==x`.